JaydenLe1102/CatDictionary/README.md

 The following **required** functionality is completed:

 - [x] User can view summary posts of random cat breeds on the home view.
-- [x] User can pull to refresh home view so that summary posts of random cat breeds are reshuffled and displayed.
+- [x] User can pull to refresh the home view so that summary posts of random cat breeds are reshuffled and displayed.
+- [x] User can search for the information page of a cat breed by querying the name of the cat breed.
+The search engine can handle incomplete queries to give the best possible search result.
 - [ ] Tapping on a summary post on the home view or a search result on the search view leads the user to a view that contains more detailed information of the cat breed selected
 - [ ] User can see YouTube videos of random cat breeds displayed in the watch view.
 User can tap on any of the videos to start watching.
-- [ ] User cann see images of random cat breeds displayed in the gallery view.
+- [x] User cann see images of random cat breeds displayed in the gallery view.
+- [x] User cann pull to refresh the gallery view so that new images of random cat breeds are displayed.
-- [ ] The user should switch between different tabs - viewing all summary posts of random cat breeds (home view), search for detail information of a specific cat breed (search view), watch videos of random cat breeds (watch view), see images of random cat breeds (gallery view) using fragments and a Bottom Navigation View.
+- [ ] The user can switch between different tabs - viewing all summary posts of random cat breeds (home view), search for detail information of a specific cat breed (search view), watch videos of random cat breeds (watch view), see images of random cat breeds (gallery view) using fragments and a Bottom Navigation View.

 The following **optional** features are implemented:
+- [ ] Tapping on an image in the gallery view allows user to view the full-resolution version of that image.
 - [ ] User sees app icon in home screen and styled bottom navigation view
 - [ ] Style the feed.
 - [ ] User can make choices on what (categories of images, breeds, static/animated pictures) and how (random/ascending/descending order, the amount of images) the image view shows images.